blbadger/blbadger.github.io/vision-transformers.md

 Thus it should come as no surprise that the vision transformer's representations of the input often form patchwork-like images when layer normalization is applied (to each patch separately).

-### Both attention and mlp layers are required for learned representations
+### Attention layers contain little input information

 It may be wondered how larger models represent their inputs.
 For this we use a different image of a Tesla coil, and apply this input to a ViT Large 16 model.
 This model accepts inputs of size 512x512 rather than the 224x224 used above and makes patches of that input of size 16x16 such that there are $32^2 + 1 = 1024 + 1$ features per input, and the model stipulates an embedding dimension of 1024.
 All together, this means that all layers from the input procesing convolution on contain $1025* 1024=1049600$ elements, which is larger than the $512x512x3 = 786432$ elements in the input such that this model would does not experience actual non-invertibility.